Some people who receive Medicare and face significant health and financial challenges may also qualify for Medicaid. And it’s free.

 The Solution: Medicaid Could Make Up the Medicare Difference for You

 Some people think that Medicaid is welfare, but that is not true.
-Medicaid only covers medical expenses.
+Medicaid covers medical expenses, long-term care services, case management, and much more.
 Medicaid is a different program than Medicare.

-Medicaid is for people whose incomes are close to the federal poverty line, or not very much above it.
-Today, Medicaid provides extra help paying doctor bills, hospital bills, and prescriptions for millions of Americans age 65 and over.
+Medicaid is for people whose incomes are close to the federal poverty line.
+Today, Medicaid provides extra help paying doctor bills, hospital bills, and prescriptions for millions of Americans aged 65 and over.
 If you fall into this category, then you’ll want to take a close look at your Medicaid eligibility.

-Not Limited to Seniors: Others besides seniors can receive Medicaid benefits as well.
-For example, people with a disability or certain medical conditions may qualify for Medicaid at any age.
+Not Limited to Seniors: Others besides seniors can receive Medicaid benefits In all states, Medicaid provides health coverage for some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
+In some states the program covers all low-income adults below a certain income level.
+People with a disability or certain medical conditions may qualify for Medicaid at any age.

 What Does “Dual-Eligible” Mean with Medicare?